elias-utf8/qcaml/README.md

 </div>

 ## Presentation
 QCaml for Quantum (O)Caml is an experimental library for simulating quantum algorithms.
 This library is currently under development.
-Among the MVP's features are qubit declaration, application of classical gates (H, X, CNOT), measurement, and visualization.
+Among the MVP's features are qubit declaration, application of classical gates (X,Y,Z,H), measurement, and visualization.

 **Status**: This library is currently in early development and the API may change significantly.